alphaname007/MAVI1/README.md

 **Project status:** ``✅ Active``

-This is the code for a new innovation @ Zeiss, for a new experience in vision.
+This is the code for a new innovation @ Zeiss, creating a new experience in vision.

 More details soon!